-Sustainable Development and Human Rights Law (SUSTLAW) Postgraduate Programme
+Sustainable Development and Global Justice (SUSTLAW) Postgraduate Programme

-The University of Antwerp Law Faculty’s Law and Development Research Group run a post-graduate programme on “Sustainable Development and Human Rights Law” (SUSTLAW) from 12 February to 4 May 2018.
+The University of Antwerp Law Faculty’s Law and Development Research Group runs a post-graduate programme on “Sustainable Development and Global Justice” (SUSTLAW) from 11 February to 3 May 2019.
 SUSTLAW offers a comprehensive teaching programme based on the research lines of the Law and Development Research Group.
 The programme runs in conjunction with the Faculty’s LL.M.

 SUSTLAW attracts a very diverse student body with participants from all over the globe.
 Leading experts from the North and South introduce salient features of their disciplines, and challenge students to reflect and digest key challenges for sustainable development and global justice.

-Applications for the SUSTLAW 2018 programme are open.
-The deadline is 3 November 2017.
+Applications for the SUSTLAW 2019 programme are open now.